kaiv-dev/simple-proxy/README.md

 # Proxies HTTP requests for the given domain to an upstream server.
 [[http]]
 domain = "app.example.com"
-https  = false                    # Optional, default = false (⚠️ experimental, untested)
-upstream = "127.0.0.1:1"
+routes = ["/abc"]                 # Optional, redirect only if route is match.
+If unset - everything will be redirected. strip_route = false               # Optional, default = false https  = false                    # Optional, default = false (⚠️ experimental, untested) upstream = "127.0.0.1:1"
 proxy_ports_from_prefix = [3000]  # Optional list of ports to forward from first entry of path from route